Adrenal Fatigue & Thyroid Dysfunction

 Hashimoto’s is an autoimmune condition, so it will improve if the Adrenals are able to manage our inflammation better.

-We can do this by reducing stress, eating an anti-inflammatory diet and reducing environmental toxins, as well as getting enough sleep and cutting down exposure to technologies.
+We can do this by reducing stress, eating an anti-inflammatory diet and reducing environmental toxins, as well as getting enough sleep and cutting down exposure to blue light emitting technologies and wireless tech.

 However, if the Adrenals are constantly having to deal with Insulin spikes and other unnecessary stressors then there’s going to be insufficient resources to manage inflammation in the Thyroid.